Privacy Policy

 12. Children’s data

-Our services are not directed at children.
+Our services are directed at hotel businesses and their decision-makers.
 We do not knowingly collect personal data from anyone under the age of 16.
 If you believe that we have inadvertently collected data from a child, please contact us and we will delete it promptly.

 13. Changes to this policy